 ⇒ Do not write excuses: If there are negative statements in your application, do not make any excuses but instead turn it into positive attributes or things.
 Tell how it helps enhance your skills or to become a better person.

-⇒ Write a more realistic than naïve understanding about the profession.
+⇒ Write a more realistic than naïve understanding of the profession.

 ⇒ It is better to use the language of the profession or the field.